zhangj14/Johns_pizzeria/README.md

 Instructions for running the program.

+1. Download the code using the green button in the top-right corner.
 1. Use cmd to open the project directory.
 2. Create a virtual environment using the command `python -m venv venv`.
 3. Activate the virtual environment using the command `venv\Scripts\activate`.